MicrosoftDocs/windows-dev-docs/hub/powertoys/run.md

 ### Calculator Plugin

 > [!NOTE]
-> The calculator plugin respects your computers number format setting.
-Please be aware of the different decimal delimiters in different languages when searching.
+> The calculator plugin respects the number format settings of your system.
+Please be aware of the different decimal and thousand delimiters in different locals.

 > [!WARNING]
 > There is a known issue that the comma sign used in some operations as delimiter between numbers gets interpreted as decimal delimiter.
 This happens if your number format setting in Windows is configured to use the comma sign as decimal separator.